pramsey/pramsey.github.io/_posts/2022-06-20-postgis-logos-2.md

 image: "2022/elemap.jpg"
 ---

-Two weeks ago, I wrote that [getting large organizations to cop to using PostGIS](/2022/04/postgis-logos.html) was a hard lift, despite that fact that, anecdotally, I know that there is massive use of PostGIS in every sector, at every scale of institution.
+Last week, I wrote that [getting large organizations to cop to using PostGIS](/2022/04/postgis-logos.html) was a hard lift, despite that fact that, anecdotally, I know that there is massive use of PostGIS in every sector, at every scale of institution.

 ## Simple Clues